rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model.py file contains the code for preprocessing images, augmenting the data, training the model and saving the convolution neural network.
 The preprocessing steps and model description are described as follows.

 * Data Preprocessing Steps
-  1.  datasets are provided for model.py's use
+  1.  datasets are provided from the training sessions described above, for model.py's use
   2.  data are read from driving_log.csv in each dataset
   3.  observations with little or no throttle are discarded
   4.  paths for left/center/right camera images are rewritten to use relative paths, for easy porting to Amazon AWS or other execution platforms
   5.  observations with straight steering angles are under-sampled by 20%
   6. observations with significant left or right steering angles are oversampled through duplication.
 Jitter is applied to the copies by perturbing the angles slightly
-  7. data collected in problem areas (turns, bridge) are oversampled by repeating each four times
+  7. data collected in problem areas (turns, bridge) are oversampled by repeating each observation in these specialized sets four times
   8. the final observation set is shuffled

 These are examples of the left, center and right images that are captured: